teroka/dasset/README.md

   -h, --help           show this help message and exit --json               Output results as JSON.
   --csv                Output results as CSV.
+  --txt                Output results as TXT (default).
-  --update             Update DB with results from Dell.
+  --update             Update DB for given STAGs with results from Dell.
+  --updateall          Refresh all entries in DB from Dell.
   --semiupdate         Update DB with results from Dell if there's no entry in
                        DB.
   --skip               Skip local DB check and always poll Dell for data.